-BU311 Data, Math, and Modeling for Business and Society 1 unit BU310 Society, Business, and Economics 1 unit department web Students may p etition to count no more than 2 courses not on the Social Issues course ust be approved before the course begins, with limited exceptions for 2 units 4 units
+BU311 Data, Math, and Modeling for Business and Society 1 unit BU310 Society, Business, and Economics 1 unit Two courses chosen from the Social Issues approved courses list, available on the department website.
+Students may petition to count no more than 2 courses not on the Social Issues course list.
+Petitions must be approved before the course begins, with limited exceptions for courses already completed.
+2 units 4 units